bmfrosty/KotB/CAVES.md

 #### A. Kobold Lair

 * There are 8 kobolds hiding in the trees near the entrance that will attempt to ambush players.
-* Just inside the entrance, there is a pit trap (lead players fall into pit with a roll of 4+ unless they are carefully probing ahead; if careful, lead players fall in with a roll of 6).
+* Just inside the entrance, there is a pit trap
+    * lead players fall into pit with a roll of 4+ unless they are carefully probing ahead; if careful, lead players fall in with a roll of 6.
 * Falling into the pit causes 1 strike of damage and a lid closes on the pit trapping the players.
 * The noise attracts creatures from areas 1 and 2.
 1. Guard Room: